lucthienphong1120/n8n-production-stack/README.md

 + `S3 binary data storage requires a valid license` -> change to use database storage, update license file to use feature
 + `There is a deprecation related to your environment variables` -> remove that environment
 + `EACCES: permission denied, open '/home/node/.n8n/nodes/package.json'` -> update permission for n8n-data folder
 + `Failed to connect to S3 for binary data storage.
-Please check your S3 configuration.` -> check for minio dns or hosts file, check minio console, update permission for scripts folder
+Please check your S3 configuration.` -> check minio dns must use valid ssl cert, check bucket in minio console, update permission for scripts folder

 ### Backup & Restore